 One example of this was the fight to get access to Plan B emergency contraception.
 It took the resource center five years of grassroots organizing and campaigning before over-the-counter availability of Plan B without age restrictions was written into the Indian Health Service — the primary health care provider for Native Americans.

 "Everyone else had over-the-counter access, but we did not," Asetoyer explains.
 "We were being denied access even though it was legal."

 Access to emergency contraception is especially important for survivors of sexual assault, which Native American women disproportionately experience.
-According to a statement released by the resource center, Native Americans are raped at a rate of nearly double the rate reported by all races annually: 34.1 percent.
+According to a statement released by the resource center in 2015, Native Americans are raped at a rate of nearly double the rate reported by all races annually: 34.1 percent.
 That means that more than 1 in 3 Native American women are raped in their lifetime.
 Additionally, the resource center reports that three-fourths of Native American women have experienced some form of sexual assault.